your pathway to

 The Bible Study included here on ‘The More Sure Word’ (TMSW) began as a small group Study.
 It was shared with others around my dining room table before being converted into a series of articles which became the TMSW Bible Study.
 Numerous articles cover a range of topics beginning with ‘Fundamentals’ for studying the Bible, and in-depth articles on topics such as the importance of parables, the role of the Holy Spirit in Bible study, Biblical blood covenant, the righteous judgment of God and concluding with an intriguing survey of the much debated topic, the Day of the Lord.
 It was common for those participating in the study to ask, “Why haven’t I heard this in church?”
 This is the type of response that can be heard when a person’s eyes are opened to see some of what is plainly presented in the Word of God but all too often not explained.
 Said another way: people’s eyes are opened when the words of the bible are presented as writing that is what it is, says what it says and means what it says … it is all Truth, all of the time.

-Hidden Truth is a wide-ranging Bible course rather than a study of specific a book of the Bible.
+Revealed Truth is a wide-ranging Bible course rather than a study of specific a book of the Bible.
 The focus is on developing or increasing your ability to accurately understand the Bible for yourself.
 TMSW’s method for accomplishing this lofty goal is to share what I have been shown in the word in order to illustrate that if I, an average believer and not a Bible scholar, can be shown such things so can you.
 The result is that you acquire some Bible knowledge you may not have had and see that you can also receive insights into the meaning of the Bible you didn’t think possible.

 • Why Solomon said to understand is more precious than jewels, why nothing you desire compares with understanding and why you should seek it above all else.